What’s Inside: A simple step-by-step guide to improve your Pinterest strategy, and why you should!

-I’ll go ahead and say it– I’m relatively new to Pinterest.
-For a long time I just didn’t “get it.”
+I’ll come right out and admit it: for a long time I just didn’t “get Pinterest.”
 Why would people want to scroll through row after row of pictures?
 Much of my career (pre-SAHM days) was focused on social media marketing for the hospitality industry.
 In this field, where you’re looking to attract local clientele, the key networks were Facebook, and to some degree Twitter.

-Now that I’m at home full time, I’ve been able to dedicate myself fully to blogging.
-I quickly learned that an online business requires a very unique strategy.
+However, I quickly learned that an online business or blog requires a very unique strategy.
 Pinterest is an amazing way to drive traffic to your site and connect to both fellow bloggers and potential readers.
-There’s no way around it– if you have a blog, you NEED to be active on Pinterest.
+There’s no way around it — if you have a blog, you NEED to be active on Pinterest.

-So I resurrected the neglected Pinterest account I created long ago, enthusiastic and optimistic about this “new” medium to master.
-I had years of experience in social media, how hard could it be?
+When I first decided to “get serious” about my neglected Pinterest, I was enthusiastic and optimistic about this “new” medium to master.
+I had years of experience in social media…how hard could it be?
 All you had to do was pin things that seemed interesting as well as add posts from your own site to the mix…right?
 Group boards had hundreds and even thousands of members…they would surely be welcoming to all comers who wanted to legitimately participate and learn…right?

 A few weeks in, my boards and posts still languished in obscurity.
 Invite requests to collaborative boards went ignored.
 What was I doing wrong?
 I didn’t want to give up, but it was pretty disappointing.

 - Create visually beautiful and informative pins.
-You can’t just stick any old photograph up and expect people to click through–your pin has to be appealing and stand out among the crowd!
+You can’t just stick any old photograph up and expect people to click through — your pin has to be appealing and stand out among the crowd!
 I’ve noticed that many successful pins have simple or even all-white backgrounds.
-Fun, and “handwritten” fonts for photo headers are popular– I have used the site dafont.com to add to my font library.
-(Make sure you check that a font is 100% free, unless you plan to pay or link as requested by the author.)
+Fun, and “handwritten” fonts for photo headers are popular.
+(TIP: Make sure you check that a font is 100% free, unless you plan to pay or link as requested by the author.)

 - Network!
-Comment on pins that you’ve repinned or liked– let the creator know you appreciate their work!
+Comment on pins that you’ve repinned or liked to let the creator know you appreciate their work.
 Take this opportunity to connect with your fellow bloggers and those that might be interested in what you have to say.
 As in blogging in general, commenting is an excellent way to get your name out there and build goodwill in the community.

-- Politely request to join group boards– this is a way to expose your pins to a wider audience.
+- Politely request to join group boards.
+Group boards are still the best way to expose your pins to a wider audience.
 Make sure to only request boards to which you feel like your content is a fit and that your pins are on par in quality with the others on the board.
-Be sure to thank the board moderators for inviting you!
+And be sure to thank the board moderators for inviting you!
 Don’t be discouraged if your request is ignored or you are turned down.
-It still happens to me– some people are protective of their boards or perhaps only want to include more experienced pinners.
-There are plenty of other group boards out there that would love to have you– keep trying!
+It still happens to me!
+Some people are protective of their boards or perhaps only want to include friends and/or top pinners.
+There are plenty of other group boards out there that would love to have you, so keep trying!

 - Repin your own pins!
 If there are no “nibbles” the first time, try again at a different time of day.
-Think about when you are normally able to jump on the computer– chances are, that is when others do too.
+Think about when you are normally able to jump on the computer — chances are, that is when others do too.
 Afternoons and evenings are prime pinning opportunities.
-Make sure to delete the old pins and be mindful not to post the same thing over and over to group boards– give it some time and always follow the rules of the board.
+Be mindful not to post the same thing over and over to group boards — give it some time and always follow the rules of the board.
 You can do as you please on your own personal boards, but you don’t want to be seen as spammy on a group board.
 (You might get kicked out!)

 Feel free to share any ideas or techniques that have worked for you!
 Happy pinning!